UniversalDependencies/docs/_la/feat/Aspect.md

 * imp. *lucet* 'it is clear, it shines' , inch. *lucescit* 'it begins to shine; day is breaking' ; perf. *luxit* 'it has shone; day has broken'
 * imp. *paueo* 'I am frightened' , inch. *pauesco* 'I begin to fear' ; perf. *paui* 'I have been struck with fear'

 Sometimes, an original inchoative meaning appears to have come to overlap with a more "basic" imperfective one, or it might even have shifted and no longer be so transparent (*pango* ~ *paciscor* is an example), but morphologically there still subsists a distinction.
-Verbs displaying an inchoative aspect are most often directly lemmatised under their inchoative forms (cfr.
+Verbs displaying an inchoative aspect are traditionally lemmatised directly under their inchoative forms (cfr.
 [VERB](la-pos/VERB)).

-For some stems displaying an inchoative form, the respective imperfective form has fallen out of use (and is sometimes not even clearly retraceable anymore) or the ties between the two have gone completely lost with time, so that the once inchoative form appears independently in its own paradigm as the imperfective form opposed to the perfective one; in such cases, we label the verb just with the imperfective aspect:
+For some stems displaying an inchoative form, the respective imperfective form has fallen out of use (and is sometimes not even clearly retraceable anymore) or the ties between the two have gone completely lost with time, so that the once inchoative form has been absorbed into a new paradigm where it acts as the imperfective form, opposed to a perfective one; in such cases, we recognize the new configuration and label the verb with the imperfective aspect:

 * imp. *disco* 'to learn', perf. *didici*: originally inchoative (with reduplication and zero-grade) \**di-dc-sco*, tied to the same root as *doceo* 'to teach' (perf. *docui*)
 * imp. *cresco* 'to come into existence; to grow', intransitive, perf. *creui*: tied to the same root as *creo* 'to bring forth', originally 'to make grow', transitive (perf. *creaui*)